MarkR42/malenki-nano/doc/README.md

 Connectors
 -----

-All of the end-user connectors are pin-through-hole for mechanical strength and use 2.54mm pitch.
+All of the connectors are pin-through-hole for mechanical strength and use 2.54mm pitch.

 J1 and J7 are duplicate input power connectors.
 They are connected together and both contain a GND and battery positive voltage.
 It is recommended to connect a